-1 Tandon Corp. will introduce a portable hard-disk drive today that will enable personal computer owners to put all of their programs and data on a single transportable cartridge that can be plugged into other computers.
-2. Fisch Dato Pac cartridge, which will be priced at about \$400\$, is about the size of a thick paperback of about four Bibles.
-2. The Peddle, who is credited with inventing Commodore International Ltd.'s Pet personal computer in the late 1970s, one of the first personal computers, said the Data Pac will enable personal computer users to carry sensitive data with them or lock it away.
+- 1: Tandon Corp. will introduce a portable hard-disk drive today that will enable personal computer owners to put all of their programs and data on a single transportable cartridge that can be plugged into other computers. - 7: Each Data Pac cartridge, which will be priced at about \$400, is about the size of a thick paperback book and contains a hard-disk drive that can hold 30 million pieces of information, or the equivalent of about four Bibles. - 12: Mr. Peddle, who is credited with inventing Commodore International Ltd.'s Pet personal computer in the late 1970s, one of the first personal computers, said the Data Pac will enable personal computer users to carry sensitive data with them or lock it away.